-This is a crumbled yet fully and soft yet crispy flattened bread popular in the kitchens of the south.
-In fact, Malabari parotta is an authentic Kerala food item eaten mostly with Chicken Chettinad, Mutton Chettinad or vegetable stew.
-Malabari parotta has a unique design which not only looks good on the plate, but also tastes delicious when eaten with traditional south Indian curries.
-The Bombay Canteen is one of the best Mumbai restaurantsfor munching some crunchy flaky Malabari parottas.
+Malabar paratha: This crumbled, fully soft and crispy flattened bread is popular in the kitchens of Kerala.
+In fact, Malabar paratha is an authentic Kerala food item eaten mostly with Chicken Chettinad, Mutton Chettinad or vegetable stew.
+Malabar parotta has a unique design which not only looks good on the plate, but also tastes delicious when eaten with traditional south Indian curries.
+The Bombay Canteen is one of the best Mumbai restaurants for munching some crunchy flaky Malabari parottas.
 Pic courtesy/YouTube